 Shutters are stable paneled window treatments that have tilting louvers made of wood, faux wood or vinyl.
 Shutters do not pull up and down; only the louvers tilt open and closed for light and privacy control.
 Common sizes of louvers include 2 ½”, 3 ½” and 4 ½”.

 Shutters have been a popular and commonly seen design piece in homes for a long time.
 They are believed to have originated in Greece.
 Then, they were made of marble, had fixed louvers, and were installed to protect against storms.
-The design idea grew throughout Europe and shutters were eventually made with moveable wooden louvers.
+The design idea grew throughout Europe and shutters were eventually made with movable wooden louvers.
 Over time, the design arrived in America.
 In the 1800’s, shutters became a popular covering for the large windows on the mansions and elegant homes in the American south.
-Shutters are also called plantation shutters or estate shutters.
+They are also called plantation shutters or estate shutters.